top of page

 Everything you need to know about EGGS & how the producers tricks us !!!
 Thomais de fois

-3. A fresh egg is completely full.
 As the egg ages and the proteins degrade, its volume decreases, and air flows in through the shell, creating air pockets.
 So when we have a boiled egg like the one I have in the photos, we understand that it’s nothing but fresh..!!
 See the gap.

-So, the air pockets are what will help us test an egg’s freshness (before cooking it) by dipping it in a transparent glass/bowl of water.
+The air pockets are what will help us test an egg’s freshness (before cooking it) by dipping it in a transparent glass/bowl of water.
 If the egg is fresh, it will completely sink to the bottom.
 If it’s aged, the air pocket will make it flow.
 The older the egg is, the higher it will flow into the water.

 If the egg floats on the surface of the water, it’s dangerous, discard it !!

-4. Our smell is a great detector of a spoiled egg!!
 Trust your nose, and every time you are not sure about your eggs’ freshness, smell them after cracking them.
 A spoiled egg will have a strong odour, even if it’s raw or cooked.
 In that case, make sure to discard it, and thoroughly wash your hands, and the plate or pan that came into contact with it!
 A smelly egg is not only aged, but also dangerous!!

-I can’t hold it…the eggs I told you I bought…smelled like fish…!!
-Raw, and not cracked… Disgusting..!
+I couldn't keep the eggs I told you.
+They smelled like fish…!
+Raw, and not cracked…

 Now that we know well enough how to distinguish fresh eggs from aged, we can move to some tips about handling, storing, and preserving them safely, cooking them conveniently and in more healthy ways.

-1. Eggs should not be washed!!!
+Eggs should not be washed!

 When eggs are laid, they are covered in a film that protects them from bacteria entering through the shell.
+The "bloom".

 Washing eggs removes this protective coating, and our eggs might end up contaminated with bacteria, and/or salmonella, and they’ll lose their freshness sooner.